ludwig-cf/ludwig-cf.github.io/docs/inputs/colloid.rst

 the system.
-To prevent particles being initialised very close together, which can cause problems in the first few time steps if strong potential interactions are present, a ``grace'' distance or minimum surface-surface separation may also be specified (``colloid_random_dh``).
+To prevent particles being initialised very close together, which can cause problems in the first few time steps if strong potential interactions are present, a grace distance or minimum surface-surface separation may also be specified (``colloid_random_dh``).

 The following example asks for 100 colloids to be initialised